Information

 Is It Good To Sleep With Your Cat?

 On the positive side, owners like the affection, and purr babies feel safe.
 Cuddling keeps both pet and owner warm and is a special bonding time.
 For many owners, this is a perfectly acceptable situation.
-Some owners may not like pets to be on or in their beds but will enjoy some snuggles on the couch.
-A kitty often purrs when they are asleep, which shows contentment, but also is beneficial to promote healing and a sense of calm.
+Some owners may not like pets on or in their beds but will enjoy snuggles on the couch.
+A kitty often purrs when they are asleep, which shows contentment but also is beneficial to promote healing and a sense of calm.

-On the con side, letting a kitty slumber next to you can lead to cat hair and dander in your bed and clothes.
-Kitties can be messy and may do a number on your sleeping area.
+On the con side, if you let your cat sleep with you, it can lead to cat hair and dander in your bed and clothes.
 Felines also rest a lot during the day and tend to be more active at night.
 This means they may fall asleep pressed up against you but may not stay that way for long.
-Even if they snooze for an hour or two, most cats will walk about, explore, and have some kind of activity at night.
+Even if they snooze for an hour or two, most cats will walk about, explore, and have some activity at night.
 This can be disruptive to your sleeping.
-Owners must set up a healthy situation for both themselves and their pets.
-While it is perfectly fine to take comfort from snuggling with your cat, make sure to place firm boundaries.
-Otherwise, you may find yourself a guest in your own bed.
+There is also a risk of transmitting bacteria and pathogens, especially if your cat is allowed outside.

 When kitties sleep nestled closely with people, they are usually communicating affection.
 They may also rub against people to show their appreciation.
 Kitties also use their tails and ears to communicate.
 A cat’s tail will usually be in a relaxed position when they are content and happy.
 Ears pointed forward are usually signs that the cat is relaxed and comfortable.

 Felines also use facial expressions to communicate.
-A cat’s eyes are often wide open and alert when interested in something.
-They will also often blink slowly when they are content and happy.
+A cat’s eyes are often wide open, staring, and alert when interested in something.
+They will also blink slowly when they are content and happy.
 Research has shown that this is purposeful behavior felines engage in to show happiness and trust.

 Ways To Encourage Snuggles